BioBoost/object-oriented-programming-using-java/all_about_objects/readme.md

 * [Exercises](../all_about_objects/exercises.md)
 * [Solutions](../all_about_objects/solutions.md)

+# All About Objects

+This chapter will teach you some basics of the Object Oriented Programming, particularly on using objects.

 <!-- TODO: Difference between primitive type and object reference variable -->
 <!-- Object diagram difference between primitive variable type and object reference -->